-State support for elementary and secondary education State support for higher education Overall State spending FY 2017 FY 2018 FY 2019 Submitted Sept May be updated Due May 17, 2021 FY 2020 Submitted Dece May be updated FY 2021 Collected by December 30, 2021 FY 2022 FY 2022 data on appropriated or allocated amounts for State support for elementary and secondary education, State support for higher education, and overall State spending will be collected by December 30, 2021.
-The Department intends to collect final expenditure data in spring 2023 when data are available.
-FY 2023 secondary education, State supp or allocated amounts for State support for higher education, and over 2.
+State support for elementary and secondary education State support for higher education Overall State spending FY 2017 FY 2018 FY 2019 Submitted Sept May be updated Due May 17, 2021 FY 2020 Submitted December 30, 2020; May be updated by May 17, 2021 FY 2021 Collected by December 30, 2021 FY 2022 secondary education, State supp or allocated amounts for State sup port for higher education, and ove 1.
+The Department intends to co vailable. erall State spending will be FY 2023 secondary education, State supp or allocated amounts for State support for higher education, and over 2.
 The Department intends to covailable. erall State spending will be